 - Unexpected prescription and other costs related to medical or mental health care not covered by insurance; and/or

-- Unplanned or additional childcare costs necessary to complete classwork or other unexpected expenses related to transportation, food or lodging needed to support the care, hospitalization, or passing of an immediate family member stricken by COVID-19.
+- Unplanned or additional childcare costs that are necessary to complete classwork or other unexpected expenses related to transportation, food, or lodging needed to support the care, hospitalization, or passing of an immediate family member stricken by COVID-19.

 Examples of Expenses Not Covered by the Bison Aid Fund:

 - Non-essential personal bills and expenses, such as credit card debts;

 - Parking tickets, library fines, or other expenses mistakenly incurred and/or preventable expenses;